How to Calculate Average of Top 5 Values in Excel (5 Methods)

 Here,

 In the 1st argument of the XLOOKUP function, the largest value has been inputted.
-2nd argument is the Range of Cells C5:C12 where the selected largest value will be looked for.
-And the 3rd argument is another range of cells B5:B12 from where the particular data or name will be extracted based on the row number found by the 1st two arguments.
+2nd argument is the range C5:C12 where the selected largest value will be looked for.
+The 3rd argument is another range B5:B12 from where the particular data or name will be extracted based on the row number found by the 1st two arguments.

 Utilizing XLOOKUP and VLOOKUP Functions to average top 5 values in Excel